Global Health Politics

 The group aims to advance a critical social science research agenda on global health, through research projects focused on

-- The transfer of health policies between global and local levels
+- The transfer of health policies and evidence between global and local levels

-- Civil society’s and other non-state actors' role within global health governance
+- Civil society’s and other non-state actors' roles within global health governance

 - Epidemic preparedness and response